sndyx/karrat/README.md

 ---

-### Maven (Not Recommended)
+### Maven

-To set up your plugin development environment, simply add the artifact to your `pom.xml` file.
+To set up your plugin development environment, add the artifact to your `pom.xml` file.

 ```xml